lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 This three-step procedure is used by many previous works, including
 \cite{cr2013}, \cite{ddj2019comp}, and \cite{s2020}.
 While the specifics
 differ, they all follow the same general procedure.
-I will now explain why this procedure has its advantages over more traditional political science methods.
+I will explain why this procedure (analyzing hypothetical districting plans) has advantage over analyzing enacted or proposed districting plans.

 ### Why generate many plausible districting plans?